Claiming Superannuation TPD Payouts

 To learn if you can receive more than one TPD benefit payment, contact our friendly legal team for a free case review.
 Call Now 1300 873 252 or email us >

-What per cent of TPD claims get a payout?
+What per cent of TPD insurance claims get a payout?
 Fortunately, the Australian superannuation research firm SuperRatings has published data regarding the percentage of successful TPD insurance payouts.
 According to their research, when you lodge a properly prepared disability claim that correctly addresses the TPD definition in your policy terms, you can feel confident about receiving a lump sum payout.

 Their statistics show that between 71 and 100% of such claims are successful, which means up to 30% of people miss out.
 Also, a significant number did not receive the full value of their entitlements.